Infinite flags and Schubert polynomials: Introduction

 Many basic properties of these polynomials were enumerated in \cite{part1}, inspired by similar properties of the back-stable polynomials \cite{LLS}.
 In summary, the overall aim of this article is to examine those aspects of Schubert polynomials for which the geometry of infinite flag varieties provides a new or useful perspective---particularly, what happens to Schubert classes under various morphisms of flag varieties.

 {\it Acknowledgements.} This work grew out of a joint project with William Fulton, and I thank him for our long-running collaboration, for encouraging me to pursue this extension, and for vital feedback along the way.
 My great debt to the authors of \cite{LLS} should be evident.
 Much of what I have learned about infinite-dimensional flag varieties began with lectures and papers by Mark Shimozono, and I would like to thank him in particular for his lucid and down-to-earth exposition.
-Thomas Lam very helpfully pointed me to references for presentations of the equivariant cohomology of the affine Grassmannian.
 I am grateful to Allen Knutson for clarifying conversations about \cite{knutson-lederer} and about fixed points.